pnk-ltoc-892/videoTube-Backend/readme.md

     -
 > Explore Bcrypt , JWT(Bearer-Token) , MONGODB mongoose plugins & Hooks

 ## Phase 5: File Uploading & Handling
 #### - File Upload - Firstly, Bring on local server, then from local server upload on cloudinary.
     - install packages
         - ###: npm i cloudinary
         - ###: npm i multer

-    - Configure Cloudinary Uploadation function And Export it (So that can be used anytime & anywhere)
+    - Configure Cloudinary Upload function And Export it (So that can be used anytime & anywhere)

     - Configure File Upload Middleware using multer
         - 'Storage' methods - used as a middleware
-        - Route - file is coming/expected => use storage method
+        - Route Where, file is coming/expected => use storage method

 ## Phase 6: Routes & Controllers
     - Basics Of How Structure Routes & Controllers